andyklimczak/TheReportOfTheWeek-API/README.md

 API to provide information on reviews by [The Report of the Week](https://www.youtube.com/user/TheReportOfTheWeek)

+## Endpoints & Docs

+Checkout the [OpenAPI Docs](https://thereportoftheweekapi.com/docs) for more info and to test the endpoints.

+The base URL is `https://www.thereportoftheweek.com`.

 ## Data

 This API returns all reviews done on The Report of the Week youtube channel.
-This data is recorded in the [reports.json file](./data/reports.json).
+All the reviews live in the [reports.json file](./data/reports.json) if you're just interested pulling in the data into your own datastore..

 ### Example Review